erikvanmechelen/wind/manuscript/playeroftheyear.md

 ### Seeking feedback

+One of my favorite things to do is ask for feedback from other players post-game.

+If you acknowledge a mistake, a player may even be more forthcoming about ways you could have played better.

+Be sure to be clear about what feedback you're seeking: Do you want feedback on your negotiation style, your strategy, your tactical decision?

 ### Creating relationships outside the game

+Any time you can improve a relationship outside the game, the better for your culture, and maybe the better for future games with a given player.

 ### Laughing together with people about blunders

+There is nothing like laughter to get over a big mistake.

 ### Seeing people as humans, not merely opponents in the just-finished game

+Can you separate the game from the post-game?

 ### Injecting humor into what is sometimes an overly serious event

+Because of how intense and immersive a game of Diplomacy is, especially when played face to face, the skill of injecting humor is a powerful one.

 ### Taking perspective

+Try on different perches and lenses.

 ### Admitting mistakes

+The first step to learning and growth.

 ### Congratulating winners and providing consolation to those who didn't

+The cocktail of human emotions is available during and after a game.
+Showing appreciation and consoloation where appropriate is encouraged.

 ### Teaching

+When another person is open to it, consider offering your opinion on their play.
+Pay attention to how they take it.
+If they are curious and willing to learn, you might offer more.
+If they are defensive, maybe now isn't the time.

 ### Being taught

+Of course, if you're open to being taught, Diplomacy can teach you many things.
+So can other players.

 ### Taking ownership (for your play, for your actions, for your behavior)

+If you said something you didn't mean, it's not weak to apologize.
+It's also okay to explain your thinking about an in-game situation...not everyone will want to ask you why you did this move or that, but sensing when a player wants to have that story told is a good sense to have.

 ### Having the quality of being fun to play with (if you can and if you want to be)

+Each person can do this in their own way.
+If you're making the game fun for others, people will be happy to see you and happy to invite you to more games.

 ### Being a good loser.